 The United Nations Secretary-General’s Special Advocate for Inclusive Finance For Development (UNSGSA) 2019 Annual Report looks at the road ahead for challenges on the horizon for financial inclusion, including mitigating risks of fraud and data loss, development of regulatory frameworks for the risks associated with financial technology, and ensuring the foundational necessities for unbanked and hard to reach populations are provided to prevent inequalities from being exacerbated.
 With these limitations and upcoming challenges acknowledged, the financial inclusion ecosystem can begin to decide on next steps for scaling and sustaining financial inclusion initiatives in Indonesia.

-Pulse Lab Jakarta and the UNCDF SHIFT are grateful for the generous support from the Government of Australia.
+Pulse Lab Jakarta and the UNCDF SHIFT programme are grateful for the generous support from the Government of Australia.